SPD selects new leadership with demonstrative harmony | DW | 08.11.2021

 Things are going well for Germany's center-left Social Democrats (SPD).
 At the end of September, they won the federal election; they are now in the process of negotiating a coalition agreement to govern jointly with the Green Party and the neoliberal Free Democrats (FDP).
 The SPD has already scheduled a special party congress for December 4, at which the coalition agreement is to be approved, and the election of the new government, with the SPD's Olaf Scholz as chancellor, is planned for the following week.

 There's an old saying that one shouldn't change horses midstream.
-But in a way, the SPD is doing just that, as it prepares to go from junior coalition partner in the shadow of Chancellor Angela Merkel's long-governing center-right Christian Democrats (CDU).
-Klingbeil, who currently serves as the SPD's general secretary, is set to succeed current party co-chair 69-year-old Norbert Walter-Borjans, who announced last week he wanted to step down.
-The duo was unanimously nominated and is to be elected at the December 10-12 party congress.
+But in a way, the SPD is doing just that, as it prepares to step up from its position as junior coalition partner in the shadow of Chancellor Angela Merkel's long-governing center-right Christian Democrats (CDU).
+Klingbeil, who currently serves as the SPD's general secretary, is set to succeed current party co-chair Norbert Walter-Borjans, 69, who announced last week he wanted to step down.
+The duo was unanimously nominated and will be elected at the December 10-12 party congress.

 The 43-year-old Klingbeil has won plaudits for his role in orchestrating the SPD's election success.
 The campaign was completely tailored to the candidacy of Olaf Scholz, who has been serving in Merkel's government as finance minister and vice-chancellor.
 It ran stringently, without disruption, and party operatives worked together effectively.
 In previous elections, the SPD's top brass was often prone to backbiting and internecine arguments.
 This time around, they presented a unified front, displaying an unprecedented degree of harmony.